Last Updated on June 14, 2021

 Because the R1 is made from Polartec grid fleece, which is designed to be extremely breathable, strong wind has no problem cutting right through its material.
-For that reason, I recommend pairing the R1 with a windbreaker if there are any strong gusts.
+For that reason, I recommend pairing the R1 with a windbreaker if you anticipate any strong gusts.
 I couple mine with my Patagonia Houdini, which makes for an unbeatable combo on chilly, windy days.

 If the temperatures dip well below freezing, I usually pair the R1 with my Patagonia Nano Puff Jacket, which works well to keep me warm and toasty during static activity down into the low-20s.

-Overall, the Patagonia R1 is fairly warm for a mid-layer fleece while maintaining a high level of breathability.
-It’s versatile enough to be worn in a wide range of temperatures, however, it won’t stand up to harsh wind or cold on its own.
+Overall, the R1 is fairly warm for a mid-layer fleece while maintaining a high level of breathability.
+It’s versatile enough to be worn in a wide range of temperatures, but it won’t stand up to harsh wind or bitter cold on its own.
 That said, it would make an impactful addition to any layering system.

 Warmth Rating: 4.5 out of 5 stars